thufschmitt/tix-papers/nix-light/motivation.md

 Because the Nix language has grown away from any idea of typing, a lot of constructs that requires a special theatment from the type-system aren't syntactically distinct.
-In particular, the if-then-else's that discriminate on the type of a variable (e.g. `if isInt x then e else e'`) needs some special treatment although they are just some particular instances of a more general construct.
+In particular, the if construct's that discriminate on the type of a variable (e.g. `if isInt x then e else e'`) needs some special treatment although they are just some particular instances of a more general construct.
 Some builtin functions also can't be given an useful type, but their